digisavvy/some-like-it-neat/README.md

 ### Use as a Parent Theme?
 ---------------
-I don't see why not.
-I haven't done it yet.
-But with the addition of Theme Hook Alliance, I'd say 'Some Like it Neat' would make for a good Parent Theme for your project.
+I don't see why not. ~~I haven't done it yet.~~ ( I'm using a child theme on http://alexhasnicehair.com ) But with the addition of Theme Hook Alliance, I'd say 'Some Like it Neat' would make for a good Parent Theme for your project.

 ### SASS Structure
 ---------------